Yoona8/frontend-curriculum/notes/javascript.md

 };

 // ES2015
+// even if we explicitly pass instead of isChecked undefined,
-const doSomething = (caption, amount, isChecked = false) => {
+// the default value will be assigned const doSomething = (caption, amount, isChecked = false) => {
   // some code here
 };

+// can also use the previous parameter in default value assignment const doSomething = (amount, isChecked = amount > 5 ? true : false) => {};
 ```

 </details>